William H Wildgoose MRCVS

 Hamartoma in a goldfish

-This fish developed a large irregular mass at the top of the opening to the gill cavity.
-It had become enormous and was causing problems with its swimming.
+This elderly goldfish developed a large, irregular mass at the top of the opening to the gill cavity.
+It had become enormous over the previous year and was now causing problems with its swimming.
 The fish was given an anaesthetic and removed from the water for examination and successful surgical removal.
 There was no regrowth of the mass, which laboratory tests suggested was a hamartoma.
-These are uncommon and generally considered as non-cancerous abnormal growths.
+These are uncommon and generally considered to be non-cancerous malformations that can arise in any part of the body.

-An anaesthetic was used to remove the fish from the water and allow a detailed examination of the mass
+An anaesthetic was used to remove the fish from the water and allow a detailed examination of the mass.
+This revealed that, despite its size, it had a small fibrous attachment to the top part of the opercular opening

 An electron microscope was used to examine some structures inside the cells of the tissue © Cefas